-Update, 9/18/2015: We’ve added some great new case studies that have come to our attention since the original article went live.
-You can find them below the original five.
+Update, 4/21/2017: We’ve added some great new case studies that have come to our attention since the original article went live.

 According to the Content Marketing Institute, “content marketing is a marketing technique of creating and distributing relevant and valuable content to attract, acquire and engage a clearly defined and understood target audience—with the objective of driving profitable customer action.”